 1981 – Mixed begins (turned over the Ladies Lancaster County Golf Association in 2010)

 2003 – Team Competition (discontinued after one year, Overlook was winner)

 2009 – Match Play begins

-Website created in 2004 and started taking applications and payments in 2007
+Website created in 2004 and in 2007 started taking applications and payments for all events

 Lancaster County Junior Golf Tour established in 1999